"

 Stand-alone programs, such as training HRM training programs that are integrated with company’s mission and values

-Personnel department responsible for people administration Partner with management in all areas of hiring and management of people
+Personnel department is responsible for people administration Partner with management in all areas of hiring and management of people

 Creates a cost within an organization Contributes to the profit objectives of the organization